Leave of Absence

 A request for leave of absence must be requested and approved by Human Resources a minimum of thirty (30) days in advance for “foreseeable” events and/or as soon as possible, or within fourteen (14) days after an “unforeseeable” event.

 Medical leaves in general are granted in ninety (90) day increments.
-The approval of any leave of absence, with pay or without pay, is at the discretion of the employee’s supervisors and the Director of Human Resources.
+The approval of any leave of absence, with pay or without pay, is at the discretion of the employee’s supervisors and the Chief Human Resources Officer.

 While on an approved leave of absence, an employee may be in paid leave status when he/she is using accrued leave in accordance with UCF’s Leave Policy, or in unpaid leave status.